 Terminal drippers: Adjustable Bubblers

 Self-draining saucers remove the run-off from the plants easily and effectively.
-If you are moving plants around or using a shop vac then this wil be a huge improvement to your grow set-up.
+If you are moving plants around or using a shop vac, then this will be a huge improvement to your grow set-up.
 If you plan on using automatic watering, these are the best way to remove water from the plants without supervision.
 They are easy to build and save a ton of work throughout the grow.

 Note: In addition to the items listed below, you will need a 2x4 cut into 8" sections along with wood screws.